 How To Use Stitch Pattern to Make a Blanket

-Now that you can crochet the easy crochet shell stitch pattern, with a little math you can turn it into a blanket of any size as long as you know your gauge and the size blanket you want to make.
+Now that you can crochet the easy crochet shell stitch pattern, you can turn it into a blanket.
+You can make it in any size.
+You simply need to know your gauge as well as the blanket size you want to make.